Travel Through Wine: Best Way to Explore the Columbia River Gorge

 Multnomah Falls is typically crowded and easy to see why.
 It’s worth a visit and if you’re willing to climb to the top and hike along the creek, you’ll lose most of the tourist traffic.
 Don’t forget to look down, as depending on the year, it might be wildflower or mushroom season.
 Ask around, get a map, and explore the many trails (and historic highway roads) of the area.

-You are reading “Essential Wineries for Wine Tasting in the Columbia River Gorge” Back To Top best way to see the Columbia River Gorge, things to do, Columbia River Gorge day trip itinerary: the best wine country road trips
+You are reading “Essential Wineries for Wine Tasting in the Columbia River Gorge” Back To Top best way to see the Columbia River Gorge, wineries near me, Columbia River Gorge day trip itinerary: the best wine country road trips

 If you enjoyed this guide, make sure you register to become a Winetraveler for free!
 You’ll get access to all of our content and interact with other Winetravelers and for travel inspiration around the world.
 Be sure to follow along with us on Instagram as we continue to feature more exciting destinations.